microsoft/axe-windows/docs/AddUnitTests.md

 `Assert.IsTrue(dictionary.TryGetValue(key, out string value));` <br>

-will just tell you that `TryGetValue` failed, without telling you the key it was looking for.
+will tell you that `TryGetValue` failed without telling you the key it was looking for.
 You can easily improve the readability of the output by adding a description:<br>

 `Assert.IsTrue(dictionary.TryGetValue(key, out string value, "Couldn't find key: " + key));`